Pioneer DJ’s new DJM-S11 mixer is the replacement for its venerable DJM-S9, a mixer that changed the face of scratch DJing half a decade ago.

 We were quite surprised at first to see the touchscreen on here, not least because anecdotally, we feel many DJs prefer the simplicity of the Rane Seventy (the model in that company’s range that does NOT have a touchscreen) over the Seventy Two (the one that does).

 But it turns out that the reasons for including the touchscreen go beyond just “me, too!”, as you’ll see later.
 For now though, let’s talk about the screen itself.
-It is 4.3”, although a bit narrower and longer that on the Rane Seventy-Two.
+It is 4.3”, although a bit narrower and longer than on the Rane Seventy-Two.

 It is recessed, which strikes us as a good idea to avoid accidentally touching it, and it has the plastic non-multitouch finish Pioneer DJ has continued to prefer (they tell us it is because sweaty hands and glass/multitouch don’t play nicely together).
 The biggest multitouch gesture DJs might want to use is pinching/zooming waveforms, but you can still do this by holding Shift and touching the waveforms (lower half to zoom out, upper half to zoom in).